lowfront/firebase-adapter/README.md

 ```

 ### Set Firestore Database Rule
 Set a rule in the client that allows users to access only their own data.
 If you do not set a rule, all data in the database can be accessed by the client, so it must be set.
+In the example, we used path `/store/{userId}/{document=**}` as the user data storage path, but you can change it if you want.
 ```
 rules_version = '2';
 service cloud.firestore {